 This problem gets worse if ignored, for two reasons.
 First, some agencies have found that when they make substantive changes to one of their parts of the CFR, OFR may insist they take the opportunity to update old access information.
 This can be particularly difficult if, for example, the incorporated material is a standard that is no longer being published or sold by resellers.
 Particularly if the OFR's request catches the agency by surprise, it can delay publication of a new rule.
-Second, and related, OFR has interpreted 5 U.S.C. § 552 and its own regulations as granting it authority to revoke approval of an incorporation by reference when the material at issue is no longer "reasonably available to and usable by the class of persons affected."151 Although OFR has yet to exercise this authority, it may do so if an incorporation proves to be incurably outdated.
+Second, and related, OFR has interpreted 5 U.S.C. § 552 and its own regulations as granting it authority to revoke approval of an incorporation by reference when the material at issue is no longer "reasonably available to and usable by the class of persons affected."205 Although OFR has yet to exercise this authority, it may do so if an incorporation proves to be incurably outdated.

 This problem is easily solved with a technical amendment to the affected regulation.
-A technical amendment is one that corrects non-substantive errors in previously published regulations.
-Chapter 4 of the DDH provides detailed guidance for agencies that need to so amend a regulation.152 The process is simple and straightforward, and does not require an agency to conduct a rulemaking.
-It is important that regulated parties and members of the public are able to locate materials incorporated by reference in the CFR.
-Thus, agencies should periodically review their regulations and make technical amendments as necessary to ensure complete and accurate access information is included in all regulations that incorporate by reference.
+Technical amendments are changes to a regulation that can be made without notice-andcomment.
+For example, a technical amendment may correct non-substantive errors in previously published regulations.
+Updating access information for a previously published incorporation by reference fits squarely within the purposes of a technical amendment.
+Chapter 4 of the DDH provides detailed guidance for agencies that need to so amend a regulation.206 Regulated and other interested parties must be able to locate incorporated material, and agencies should periodically review regulations and make technical amendments as necessary to ensure all incorporations by reference include complete and accurate access information.